trackmania-rl/tmrl/readme/tuto_library.md

 #### Memory:

-`memory_cls` is the (possibly partially instantiated) class of your replay buffer.
+`memory_cls` is the class of your replay buffer.
-This must be a subclass of `MemoryDataloading`, which has the following prototype:
+This must be a subclass of `MemoryDataloading`.

+The role of a `MemoryDataloading` object is to store and decompress samples received by the `Trainer` from the `Server`.

+`MemoryDataloading` has the following prototype:

 ```python
 class MemoryDataloading(ABC):